gsiekaniec/LOTUS/inputs_outputs_description/README.md

 #### Indel size profile files

-The indel size profile file is a graphical file representing the percentage of insertions/deletions plotted according to their size.
+The indel size profile file is a graphical file representing the percentage of insertions/deletions plotted according to their size (in base pair).
 As with the mutational profile, this graph is output in two image formats: *svg* and *png*.
 The default output for this graph is ```indel.svg|.png``` but the ```-i``` option allows you to change the name of the output.

 In addition to the graphical output, the percentages and associated numbers for each indel size are also produced in two files separating insertions from deletions.
 These files are named like the graphical output but with the *.insertion.tsv* and *.deletion.tsv* suffix, i.e. ```indel.deletion.tsv``` and ```indel.insertion.tsv```.